helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>With my talent, I can make people laugh and give them another attitude about life.</h3 quote>
+<h3 quote align='center'>Plant thy foot firmly in the prints which His foot has made before thee.</h3 quote>

 ---